openframeworks/ofBook/chapters/game_design/chapter.md

 }
 ```

 In the above code we simply set up our network address, incoming and out going ports and created a default address pattern.
-From here we should be good to go to set up the messages we’d like to send and receive in our code.
+From here we should be good to go to set up the messages we'd like to send and receive in our code.

-Let’s move on to the next major function we want to write.
+Let's move on to the next major function we want to write.
 We need to run an update function in this class to update every frame so we can make sure that if we move a slider on our ipad that change becomes reflected within the game.
 Also, we might want to send that value back out once we receive it so we can get some visual feedback on our tablet to let us know what our current settings are.

 Each time we make a change on our device, it will send over the updates to our code via Touch OSC.
 We want to make sure we get all of the incoming messages that are being sent so we will create a simple while loop.
 We will loop through the whole list of messages that came into our game that frame and match it to the corresponding variable in our game via if statements.